 Proximate Composition of Macromolecules and Micro-molecules

-Proximate composition (Jayasankar, P., & Subramanian, S.), (2002). is the basic analysis of nutrients found in biological materials such as food, tissues and Organisms.
+Proximate composition (Jayasankar and Subramanian, 2002). is the basic analysis of nutrients found in biological materials such as food, tissues and organisms.
 It provides a snapshot of the major chemical constituents, categorized into micromolecules (needed in trace amounts).
 This analysis is essential in nutrition, food science, aquaculture, and biological research.

 Micro-molecules include Amino acid, Fatty acid, Glucose, water, DNA and RNA.
 Water is the most abundant molecule, forming 60–90% of fresh tissues.
 It supports biochemical reactions and regulates temperature.
 Comprehensive reviews on the biochemical composition of fishes and shellfish have been done by Love (1974).